alexispomares/aleph-zero-validator/README.md

 ![Azero Node Specs](/img/node-specs.jpeg)

 Before you secure your bare metal server, remember that in order to run a node you need to bond at least [25,000 AZERO tokens](https://docs.alephzero.org/aleph-zero/stake/validators) for a minimum of 2 weeks.
-This is a security measure to prevent sybil attacks (w/ thousands of fake identities) and ensure that a real vested interest in the network is required to validate blocks and transactions.
+This is a security measure to prevent sybil attacks (with thousands of fake identities) and ensure that a real vested interest in the network is required to validate blocks and transactions.
 If you want to buy AZERO, they have a [summary of the available options here](https://docs.alephzero.org/aleph-zero/explore/where-to-buy-azero).

-## Logging Into The Server
+## Logging into the Server

-_💡 Pro Tip: If you use Mac, I highly recommend using [Warp](https://warp.dev) for your CLI.
-It's an amazing dev experience, and it has a really convenient feature called [Workflows](https://docs.warp.dev/features/warp-drive/workflows) which can save your bash commands, even parametrizing certain parts as variables — super useful if you know you'll be frequently reusing the same / similar commands!
-This feature is what you can see in the left panel of the [first screenshot](/img/running-node-warp-cli.png) in this README._
+> _💡 Pro Tip: If you use Mac, I highly recommend using [Warp](https://warp.dev) for your CLI.
+It's an amazing dev experience, and it has a really convenient feature called [Workflows](https://docs.warp.dev/features/warp-drive/workflows) which can save your `bash` commands, even parametrizing certain parts as variables — super useful if you know you'll be frequently reusing the same / similar commands!
+This feature is what you can see in the left panel of the [first screenshot](/img/running-node-warp-cli.jpeg) of this README.
+I have included all my Warp workflows in [a dedicated folder](/workflows)._

 Once you have your OVH server up and running, you will want to log into it using [SSH](https://arjunaravind.in/blog/learning-and-using-ssh).
 First, follow [the official guide](https://help.ovhcloud.com/csm/en-dedicated-servers-creating-ssh-keys) to create an SSH key pair and add it to your OVH server.
 I recommend also setting up a passphrase for added security in case someone had access to your machine.